eliphatfs/PointCloudVisualizer/README.md

 ## Usage
 ### Rendering Point Clouds (Basic)
 To render a point cloud, follow the following steps:
-1. Generate a `.json` file from your source of point cloud data and place it somewhere below the `Assets` folder of the project.
+1. Generate a `.json` file from your source of point cloud data and place it somewhere below the `Assets` folder of the project (for NumPy arrays you may call the `tolist` method to obtain an object compatible with the python built-in json library).
 The `.json` file should contain an array of objects, each object describing a point cloud for example:
 ```json
 [
     {